1984 (For the Love of Big Brother): Recording

+Richard Branson approached Eurythmics about recording a soundtrack for the film Nineteen Eighty-Four.
+The duo worked on the album in Nassau, The Bahamas after the conclusion of a US tour.
+Dave Stewart commented that they were "very excited" about working on the soundtrack for Nineteen Eighty-Four and found the premise of the storyline more compelling than some of the other movie scores that they were asked to work on.
+The band had been asked to compose other movie scores in the past, which they opted not to pursue.

-Band members Annie Lennox and Dave Stewart worked purely as a duo for these recordings, with no contributions from other musicians.
+Stewart and Annie Lennox worked purely as a duo for these recordings, with no contributions from other musicians.
 The music continued in the predominantly electronic style that Eurythmics had found great success with since 1983, but was far more experimental with several tracks being instrumentals and some (most notably the hit single "Sexcrime") employing the use of sampling.
-Stewart himself described some tracks as "Kraftwerk meets African tribal meets Booker T and the MGs."
+Stewart himself described some tracks as "Kraftwerk meets African tribal meets Booker T. & the M.G.'s."

 Unknown to the group, Michael Radford, the film's director, had commissioned his own orchestral score and was not fond of Eurythmics' work.
 Two versions of the film were released, one featuring Eurythmics' music, and the "director's cut", which replaced most of Eurythmics' music by the orchestral score.
 When accepting an award for the film, Radford publicly complained of having Eurythmics' music "foisted" on him.
 Eurythmics issued a statement saying that they had accepted Virgin's commission in good faith, and would never have done so if they had known that it was not being done with the director's approval.

 Musical concept

 Most of the tracks are instrumental, with song titles and lyrics being derived from Orwell's text.
 For instance, "I Did It Just The Same" is taken from a passage in the book where the protagonist, Winston Smith, relates how he committed "sexcrime" with a prostitute—initially deceived by her makeup, when he got close to her, he realised she was "about fifty—but I did it just the same".
-"Julia" was the name of Winston's lover.
+"Julia" was the name of the secondary protagonist and Winston's lover.
 "Sexcrime" and "Doubleplusgood" are examples of Newspeak, the revised version of the English language spoken in Orwell's story.
 The track "Doubleplusgood" features a female announcer—the voice of the omnipresent Telescreen in the movie—reading out various memos which Winston had received at his job in the Ministry of Truth, where his role was to amend past and present newspaper articles so that they conformed to current Party dogma.
 The "Ministry of Love" was the government police and torture department, and included "Room 101", a room which contained "the worst thing in the world"—i.e. where each torture victim would be confronted with their own worst nightmare.